Birrellc/project-eternity-ms2/README.md

 - Only one cart item adding to cart - I fixed this issue by having my objects pushed into an array after being taken out of storage so they could then be pushed to my cart when selected.

+---

+### Unsolved

+- Shopping Cart unintentional spaces remain - When products are deleted unintentional spacing is left in place where items were before and i am currently still trying to figure the best way to remove them while retaining the delete button functionality.

 - Shopping Cart Checkout / login - What i want to be able to do is create a login system so that when users make an order the details are saved to their account and also implement a payment system so that when the checkout form button is submitted the order for the customer will be placed and the shopping cart data will be saved to the customers account. **FEATURE NOT YET IMPLEMENTED DUE TO BEING BEYOND CURRENT SKILL LEVEL**

 ---

 ## Version Control

+---

 - Git was used for version control.
 - Branches were only merged once when using IDE on two different devices.